CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ## 6. Generating Total Read Counts from Alignment using htseq-count

-Now we will be using the htseq-count program to count the reads which is mapping to the genome.
-To map the features you will be needing the gff file to be downloade into your direcotry.
+Now we will be using the program `htseq-count` to count how many reads map to each annotated gene in the genome.
+To do this, we first need to download the annotation file.
+It is in GFF format.
 It can be done using the following command:

 ```bash
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/972/845/GCF_000972845.1_L_crocea_1.0/GCF_000972845.1_L_crocea_1.0_genomic.gff.gz
 ```